 Represents the dollar value realized upon vesting of DSUs or RSUs.
-DSUs are immediately vesting.
-In 2019, RSUs granted in 2016 vested at 200% as the EPS CAGR over the preceding three-year period exceeded 30%.
+Mr. Ingram's DSUs are immediately vesting.
+In 2021, RSUs granted in 2018 vested at 200% as the reported diluted EPS CAGR over the preceding three-year period exceeded 30%.
 This is calculated by multiplying the number of units by the market value of the underlying shares on the vesting date.